Abortion in New Jersey

 Abortion in New Jersey is legal at all stages of pregnancy.
-Abortion related laws were drafted by the legislature by the end of the 1900s.
-These laws would be addressed in court during the 1800s as they related to application in prosecutions of women for having abortions.
-During the 1940s, hospitals created committees to approve abortion requests with the goal of trying to reduce the number of abortions performed at them.
-Currently, there are no required waiting times and parental consent is not required.
+Abortion-related laws were drafted by the legislature by the end of the 1900s.
+These laws would be addressed in court during the 1800s as they related to application in prosecutions of people who could become pregnant for having abortions.
+During the 1940s, hospitals created committees to approve abortion requests, with the goal of trying to reduce the number of abortions performed at them.
+Currently, there are no required waiting times, and parental consent is not required.
+The Center for Reproductive Rights labels New Jersey as one of the most abortion-protective states in the country.